-This information comes from Jill Glover, Chair,
+This information comes from Jill Glover, Chair, Republican Party of Texas Legislative Priorities Committee.

 We have inserted our Quick Action links so that you can make your voice heard on border security bills and election integrity bills!